rohan-v8rma/Tech-Tips/Networking/README.md

 - Providing public access to a game server
 - Accessing your computers/network remotely

+# How are Web Server IP Addresses and Domain Names linked? : Introduction to DN

 # Types of Networks

 Internet is a collection of 3 types of networks.